vala-lang/vala-www/content/blog/c-off-ramp.md

 ## Is this a good idea?

 My projects are old-school: highly portable, low-level C. This is not an area that Vala is particularly aimed at, although it does pretty well here.
-For projects that are firmly in the GLib world, and especially when they use related libraries such as Gtk, rewriting C in Vala seems a no-brainer to me.
+For projects that are firmly in the GLib world, and especially when they use related libraries such as Gtk, rewriting C in Vala seems an excellent option to me.

 While I completely rewrote my projects before releasing them, I think I’ve shown there’s no need to do that.
 When I rewrote Zile in Lua, the intermediate steps had horrible performance, because the Lua/C interface I used was very inefficient (Lua has an efficient-but-complex C API; I chose to use some simple-but-slow home-grown macros instead).
 When I rewrote Zile in C, the performance was much the same at every stage of the process, and I could easily have translated just half of the code and released the project.
 Many projects, particularly larger ones, might benefit from such an approach.